-Attracting tourists & pilgrims
+Attracting tourists and pilgrims

 Promoting your church online, downloading 'Church Open' posters and purchasing outdoor banners.